 - Sent or received by a manufacturer to request a change to a purchase order.
 The EDI 860 can also be used by buyers to confirm their acceptance of changes to purchase orders made by the sellers

 - Sent by a manufacturer to request a supplier to schedule a shipment against an order.
-An EDI 862 provides detailed shipping requirements and may be triggered by product usage, allowing suppliers to replenish items immediately, in support of Just-In-Time manufacturing procedures
+An EDI 862 provides detailed shipping requirements and may be triggered by-product usage, allowing suppliers to replenish items immediately, in support of Just-In-Time manufacturing procedures

 EDI 940 – Warehouse Shipping Schedule

 - Sent by a manufacturer to authorize a warehouse or any other Third Party Logistics Provider (3PL) to make a shipment to a buyer, such as a retailer.
-The EDI 940 may also used to confirm a shipment.
-Manufacturers essentially use the EDI 940 to instruct the warehouse or 3PL on what to ship, how much and when
+The EDI 940 may also be used to confirm a shipment.
+Manufacturers essentially use the EDI 940 to instruct the warehouse or 3PL on what to ship, how much, and when